cgreer/gflownets/README.md

 # gflownets
-A basic GFlowNet Setup
+A basic GFlowNet setup

+![Training Dash](./img/training_dash.png)

 Implements a GFlowNet using the trajectory balance loss on the [Smiley Environment](https://colab.research.google.com/drive/1fUMwgu2OhYpQagpzU5mhe9_Esib3Q2VR).

-![Training Dash](./img/training_dash.png)

 Includes some basic goodies that were recommended at the [GFlowNet Workshop](#resources):
 - Off-policy training via dithering (tempering + eps-greedy)